-Our school is designed for struggling teenagers in need of full-time supervision and redirection.
+Our school is designed to educate our students in all areas of life to prepare them for their future.
 We are one of the only boarding schools in California that does not discriminate against students, ages 12-17 (boys and girls), who have struggled academically or behaviorally.
 RVCA has separate programs for both boys and girls, with no interaction between the two.

 One of the most important aspects of redirecting a teen who is struggling is for them to be in an environment that is structured with a routine schedule that they can count on.